Taking the bus is a conscientious and cost-effective way to get around town.

 If you are connecting to the Diamond Harbour Ferry, let your bus driver know at the beginning of your journey to ensure you are charged the correct fare.
 Connecting Metro bus services to the ferry are the 28 Casebrook/Lyttelton and the 155 Lyttelton - Eastgate shopper service.

-If you’re using a Metrocard, ask the driver at the beginning of your journey to charge the fare for the ferry ($4.70 for an adult, $2.60 child).
+If you’re using a Metrocard, ask the driver at the beginning of your journey to charge the fare for the ferry.
 This will give you free transfers between buses and the ferry within two hours.

-If you’re paying cash, pay the required bus fare for the zone, either zone one or two.
-Then when connecting with the ferry, another cash fare is required – either $6.70 for an adult or $3.70 for a child one way, or double that for a return ticket.
+If you’re paying cash pay the required bus fare for the zone, either zone one or two.
+Then when connecting with the ferry, another cash fare is required.
 There are no free transfers on the ferry when you are paying with cash.
+You can also pay a cash fare by EFTPOS card on the ferry.

 Metro gift vouchers